k3ntako/2do/README.md

 ## New Requested Features & Things to Consider
 1. As you transition to a new API, how do we ensure we don't break the existing functionality?
 Hint - Please use Cypress for end-to-end tests.
 2. Our clients want to deploy this application and see all future demos on a deployed version!
-Hint - look at Github Actions for CI/CD; we don't care where it is deployed so feel free to pick the easiest to set up and is free.
+Hint - look at Github Actions for CI/CD; deployment should be in AWS.
+Check out Create-React-App deployment pages as we use CRA as a bootstrap.
 3. Our clients also want to see any new changes deployed in a staging environment before it goes into production.
 4. Let's replace the existing mock API with a new API so that we can have persisted data.
 The new API should initially match the mock API's data contract.
 The client has requested a **Java Spring API**.
 5. A user should be able to add new todos.
 Note - our clients don't need authentication - its ok to ask a user for their name, and associate the todo with the name somehow